-In short, no. For the purpose of this exercise, the assumption of strict inflation-targeting monetary authority was eased, allowing the central bank to react also to output gap and asset prices.
-A grid search among various combination of reaction parameters to inflation, output gap and asset prices was conducted, locating the combinations of the lowest implied standard deviations of the two target variables, inflation and output gap.
-The combinations of minimized standard deviations define a monetary policy efficiency frontier, from which the central bank

-Figure 7: Impulse responses of financial variables to an asset price shock can choose its optimal reaction function depending on its relative disutility from output and inflation fluctuations.
+In short, no. For the purpose of this exercise, the assumption of strict inflation-targeting monetary authority was eased, allowing the central bank to also react to output gap and asset prices.
+A grid search among various combinations of reaction parameters to inflation, output gap and asset prices was conducted, locating the combinations of the lowest implied standard deviations of the two target variables, inflation and output gap.
+The combinations of minimized standard deviations define a monetary policy efficiency frontier, from which the central bank can choose its optimal reaction function depending on its relative disutility from output and inflation fluctuations.
 Figure 8 depicts this monetary policy frontier when reacting to inflation and output gap only (in red) in comparison the outcome when monetary policy can react also to asset prices (blue).
 The simulations suggest that there is no gain from reacting to asset prices, as the lower envelope of minimized combinations of the standard deviations of inflation and output gap are achieved when the central bank does not react to asset prices at all.
 The reaction to the non-fundamental component of asset prices was also tested with a similar result: monetary policy reaction to asset price bubbles does not lead to lower volatility of output and inflation.